briansimiyuj/doctor-appointment-app/README.md

       b.
 If the document does not exist or its `_id` does not match the URL param, navigate back.
       c.
 If the document exists and matches, set the `document` state.
       d.
 On cleanup, clear the timeout

+  ### Download Document Hook

+  Download document hook will be used to download the document from the server

+    1. Create a `downloadDocument` function that will download the document from the server.
+It will take the document as a parameter.
+      a.
+If the document does not have a `content` property, exit the function.
+      b.
+Create a link element and set its `href` to the `content` property of the document.
+      c.
+Set the `download` attribute to the `name` property

 ### Settings Context